moti-og/new-features-ads/README.md

 ## 📋 Overview

 **What is this?**
-This is a **non-functional prototype** designed to explore and visualize different approaches to feature announcements and user adoption.
-It demonstrates how the existing "New Features" button could be enhanced to improve user engagement, education, and feature discovery.
+This is a **non-functional prototype** that visualizes ideas for how we can transform the "New Features" button into a powerful tool for customer success.

-**Purpose:**
-- Visualize 9 distinct enhancement concepts in an interactive gallery (plus a full experience combining all)
-- Allow stakeholders to evaluate different strategies side-by-side
-- Provide detailed behavioral descriptions for each concept
+**🎯 Opportunities — Visualize ideas for how we can:**
-- Enable rapid iteration on design and UX patterns
+- **Educate customers** on new capabilities and how to use them
+- **Create more delight** through celebration and gamification
+- **Build anticipation** for upcoming features with transparency
+- **Drive adoption** through social proof and metrics
+- **Gather feedback** to inform our product roadmap
+- **Reduce support burden** with self-service documentation

 **Important:** This prototype uses **fake data** and does not connect to any real systems.
 All interactions, metrics, and timers are simulated for demonstration purposes only.
+The gallery contains **9 enhancement concepts** organized into 4 categories, plus a full experience combining everything.

 ---